VISITORS'

 Selmer Catalogue No. 328 Blonde & 333 Brunette.
 Based on

-a 2.5" depth version of the President body and headstock facia (inlaid
+a 2½" depth version of the 17¼" wide Hofner 4550 model body and with

-mother of pearl flower design).
+an inlaid mother of pearl flower design headstock facia.

 21 Frets, later increased to 22.
 Single dot fretboard markers.
 No neck